JMS55/jms55.github.io/content/posts/2025_09_07_solari_bevy_0_17/index.md

 You might be thinking "Wait, aren't we _updating_ the cache?
 But we're also sampling from the same cache in order to... update it?"

 By having the cache sample from itself, we form a full path tracer, where tracing the path is spread out across multiple frames (for performance).

-In frame 5, world cache cell A samples a light source.
-In frame 6, a different world cache cell B samples cell A. In frame 7, yet another world cache cell C samples cell B. We've now formed a multi-bounce path light source->A->B->C, and once ReSTIR GI gets involved, light source->A->B->C->primary surface->camera.
+As an example: In frame 5, world cache cell A samples a light source.
+In frame 6, a different world cache cell B samples cell A. In frame 7, yet another world cache cell C samples cell B. We've now formed a multi-bounce path `light source->A->B->C`, and once ReSTIR GI gets involved, `light source->A->B->C->primary surface->camera`.

-By having the cache sample itself, we get full-length multi-bounce paths, instead of just single-path paths.
-In indoor scenes that make heavy use of indirect lighting, the difference is pretty stark.
+By having the cache sample itself, we get full-length multi-bounce paths, instead of just single-bounce paths.
+In indoor scenes that make heavy use of indirect lighting, the difference is pretty dramatic.

 TODO: Screenshots of cornell box with/without multibounce